Yellowstone National Park Itinerary in 2 Days

 Grand Prismatic Hot Springs is the 3rd largest hot spring in the world stretching 370 ft in diameter.
 It’s as deep as a 10 story building and the colors are insanely gorgeous rainbows of blues, oranges, and golds!

 If you have extra time, you might also want to consider seeing Grand Prismatic Springs from above which would give you the best view of the spring.
 To get there, you must hike from Fairy Falls Trailhead.
 The hike there and back is a total of 1.2 miles.

-Old Faithful is probably the most famous feature of Yellowstone.
+Old Faithful is probably the most famous feature of Yellowstone and a must-see with 2 days in Yellowstone.
 With that being said, it will also be one of the most crowded places.

 Old faithful gets its name for, well being faithful in terms of eruptions.
 This geyser erupts 22 times a day for about 1-5 minutes.
 The height of the geyser can reach 100 – 180 ft and temperatures have clocked in over 350 F.